hemantvijay10/CookieCookbook/README.md

 Save the Recipe:
 Once completed, the recipe is appended to the text file and confirmed on-screen.

-Requirements
+Requirements:
-.NET 9
+(1) .NET 9
-Basic knowledge of C#
+(2) Basic knowledge of C#

-Acknowledgement
+Acknowledgement:
-"This project was completed as part of the Udemy course ‘Complete C# Masterclass’ by Krystyna Ślusarczyk (link is provided below).
-Having significant prior experience with C#, my goal was to refresh my skills and familiarize myself with the latest updates, features, and best practices introduced in recent versions."
+This project was completed as part of the Udemy course ‘Complete C# Masterclass’ by Krystyna Ślusarczyk (link is provided below).
+Having significant prior experience with C#, my goal was to refresh my skills and familiarize myself with the latest updates, features, and best practices introduced in recent versions.

 https://www.udemy.com/course/ultimate-csharp-masterclass/